Ferlab-Ste-Justine/Post-processing-Pipeline/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use the --input parameter to specify its location.
 The samplesheet has to be a tab-separated file (.tsv) with the first column being the family ID and the second being the sequencing type (either Whole Genome Sequencing (WGS) or Whole Exome Sequencing (WES)).
-Use the following columns to supply the paths to the gvcfs files for the same familyID.
+Use the following columns to supply the paths to the gvcfs files for the same familyId.

 ```bash
 --input '[path to samplesheet file]'